whawty/auth/app/sync/README.md

 ### context upgrades

 The whawty.auth app can be configured to automatically upgrade passwords hashes when users authenticate against it.
-For this to work the storage backend compares the current default `context-id`, as set by the store configuration, with the one which was used to generate the current hash.
-If the `context-id`'s differ it marks the hash as upgradeable.
+For this to work the storage backend compares the current default hashing format and default `context-id`, as set by the store configuration, with the one which was used to generate the current hash.
+If the format or `context-id`'s differ it marks the hash as upgradeable.
 After a successful authentication the app now does one of the following:

 - **do nothing:** no upgrade will be done, the hash files will stay untouched
 - **local upgrades:** do an update operation on the local store